ZairiAimenDz/ZairiAimenDz/README.md

 ## My name is Zairi Aimen

-.NET Software Engineer, Journey Started With Visual Basic, Went Through Python, PHP, and Back To .NET With C#.
+.NET Software Engineer, Journey Started With Visual Basic, Went Through Python, PHP, Javascript, JAVA, and Back To .NET With C#.

 I Develop All Sorts Of Software From Desktop Apps, Web, Mobile, And Even Some AI Things As Long As I Can Do It In .NET